swaxtic/simpleVigenere/README.md

-Web based ciphertext tools to encrypt,decrypt, and crack encryption with vigenere methode
+Web based ciphertext tools to encrypt and decryptwith vigenere methode